aschey/termprofile/README.md

   this can be set to a truthy value to treat the terminal like a TTY even if the call to [`is_terminal`](https://doc.rust-lang.org/std/io/trait.IsTerminal.html) returns false.
-May be useful in some nonstandard platforms or in some scenarios like reading output from a subprocess.
+May be useful when running a subprocess or in some nonstandard platforms such as webassembly.

+### Terminfo

+If the `terminfo` feature is enabled, the [terminfo](https://en.wikipedia.org/wiki/Terminfo) database is queried for available properties:

+- `colors` - returns the number of available colors.
+Due to limitations with terminfo, true color terminals generally only report 256 colors with this property. `TERM` values ending in -direct (`kitty-direct` or `alacritty-direct`, for example) are the exception and may report color values
+  \> 256 here.
+- `RGB` and `Tc` - nonstandard extensions to terminfo, this is a boolean that may be set in some newer terminals to indicate truecolor support.

 ### Windows